Jeffrey Epstein's birthday book: Reactions

-Peter Mandelson, who was the British Ambassador to the United States when the book became public, was dismissed from his position by the British Prime Minister Keir Starmer on September 11.
+Peter Mandelson, who was the British ambassador to the United States when the book became public, was dismissed from his position by the British prime minister Keir Starmer on September 11.
 A day before that, further communication between Mandelson and Epstein was published, and the content of the information showed a supportive attitude from Mandelson to Epstein.
 Although Starmer supported Mandelson during the Prime Minister's Questions of the same day, he dismissed him on the following day.
-After the dismissal, Minister of State for North America Stephen Doughty said, "the depth and extent of Peter Mandelson's relationship with Jeffrey Epstein is materially different from that known at the time of his appointment.
+After the dismissal, Minister of State for North America Stephen Doughty said "the depth and extent of Peter Mandelson's relationship with Jeffrey Epstein is materially different from that known at the time of his appointment.
 In light of that, and mindful of the victims of Epstein's appalling crimes, he has been withdrawn as ambassador with immediate effect."
+In January 2026, activists created an art project with a giant copy of the Trump Epstein card on the National Mall, timed with Epstein's birthday and the first anniversary of the second Trump administration's inauguration.

+In a 2025 interview with Todd Blanche, Ghislaine Maxwell claims that she does not remember anything submitted by Trump.

+In April 2026, a judge dismissed Trump's lawsuit against the Wall Street Journal, writing that Trump "has not plausibly alleged that Defendants published the Article with actual malice."